Why I'm Translating OWASP's Security Standard Into Panjabi — And Why It Matters

 Links:

-Read and review the translated content:
+Read and review the translated content (no GitHub account needed):

 Review Feedback: gurvinder@securityleader.ai · Subject: "ASVS Panjabi Review"